10 Tips to Ease Flu Symptoms

-If you are still congested, sit in a bathroom with the door closed and allow the shower to run hot until the room fills with moist steam.
-Inhaling the moisture can help to open your airways.
-Make sure you sit away from the hot shower so you do not get burned by the water.
+If you’re still stuffed up, sit in the bathroom with the door closed.
+Let the shower run hot until the room fills with moist steam.
+Sit away from the water to avoid burns.

-If the air is dry, a warm mist humidifier or vaporizer can moisten the air and help ease congestion and coughing.
-Be sure to keep the humidifier clean, however, to prevent the growth of bacteria and molds.
+If the air in your house is dry, a warm mist humidifier or vaporizer can moisten it to ease congestion and coughs.
+Keep the device clean to prevent the growth of bacteria and molds.

-Saline nose drops are available over-the-counter at any drug or grocery store and are effective, safe, and nonirritating, even for children.
-Put several drops into one nostril, and then gently blow the mucus and saline out of that nostril.
-Repeat the process in the opposite nostril until both are unblocked.
+Saline nose drops or sprays are available over-the-counter at any drug or grocery store.
+They work, they’re safe -- even for kids -- and they won’t make your sore throat worse.
+Put several drops into one nostril, and gently blow the mucus and saline out.
+Repeat the process on the other side until both are unblocked.

 You take these drugs when symptoms start.
 They can lessen and shorten the flu.
 Call your doctor if you have signs of the flu or think you were exposed, especially if you have a condition like diabetes, heart disease, or HIV that makes you more likely to have complications.